mimisasouvanh/office-content/How to contribute to an article.md

 ## Contribute using Git

 Here are the steps you need to do contribute using Git.
+You'll need to use this method if you are:
+* Contributing code
+* Making changes that affect meaning
+* Making large amounts of changes to text

+1. Sign the Contributor's License Agreement.
-1. If you haven't already done so, create an account on http://github.com and follow the steps to set up Git here: https://help.github.com/articles/set-up-git/.
+2. If you haven't already done so, create an account on http://github.com and follow the steps to set up Git here: https://help.github.com/articles/set-up-git/.
 2.

 ## What we do with your contributions